When you’re searching for good information on how to memorize something fast, you need to brace yourself for impact.

 Being subscribed to the Magnetic Memory Method blog, podcast and YouTube channel are great ways to ensure you keep getting the ongoing training and encouragement you need as you work things out.

-How to Memorize Quickly: The 5 Steps You Need To Complete This Week
+How to Memorize Quickly: The 7 Steps You Need To Start Following

-1. Learn the tools of association for numbers, symbols, and words.
-These mnemonic devices include:
+You’ll also want to learn the tools of association for numbers, symbols, and words.
+These mnemonic devices, which are typically used inside of Memory Palaces, include:

-(This is how you use the Memory Palace technique to get the info into long term memory.)
+Next, I’ll show you how to use Recall Rehearsal, or what scientists call spaced repetition.
+This process is how you will use the Memory Palace technique to get the info into long term memory.

-1. Practice the techniques consistently. using an effective Memory Palace practice routine.
+Keep in mind that you will need to practice the techniques consistently, always using an effective Memory Palace practice routine.

 Mission One: Create Your First Memory Palace Network